 The place was strange though.
 Directly in front of the stage was some sort of railing, about 30 cm higher than the stage and maybe 15 cm wide that had holes for glasses.
 These holes were taped shut.
 In front of those they had put up boxes so we would not stand directly against the railing.
 The ceiling was quite low too and that was only one factor that made the gig weird.

 The audience contained of a huge number of drunk people, half of which probably didn’t have a clue who was on stage.
 Time came for Poets and the crowd got thicker and a bit uncomfortable.

 The whole atmosphere was strange, but the guys still gave all they had.
-It was fun watching Marko climb up on the railing several times and watch Olli goofing around, doing some funny sort of moonwalk.
+It was fun watching Marko climb up on the railing several times and watch Ollie goofing around, doing some funny sort of moonwalk.
 Jari completely lost it and cracked up behind the drums when he saw that. 😀 Jaska kept smiling at us, Jani was lost in the music as usual.
-I didn’t see much of Captain from where I was standing, but he also had fun, once again fanning Olli and Jaska with a towel.
+I didn’t see much of Captain from where I was standing, but he also had fun, once again fanning Ollie and Jaska with a towel.

 Despite the sore throat, Marko handled the singing extremely well.
 If I had not known I would have never guessed that he has a cold.
 They left out two songs, but he mastered everything else.

 It was a tight gig overall and I thoroughly enjoyed it.
 Not as good as the previous one, but certainly worth the trip.